Most Famous Hotels Southern California

 Credit: Rancho Bernardo Inn

-Its original fine-dining restaurant, El Bizcocho, was beloved by locals and received a $2.5 million renovation in 2013, emerging with much acclaim as AVANT.
-Over the past 60 years, this inn has secured itself as an elite destination and host for marquee events, such as PGA and LPGA tournaments.
-With a Spanish revival aesthetic, this resort is an ideal respite from the city, complemented by sprawling grounds and endless amenities.
-Post up for a private getaway in a room with a view of the green or secure a sanctuary suite for your family.
-If you’re here to truly immerse yourself, consider becoming a Resort Club Member, which will give you golf, dining and spa benefits, as well as some special perks—think room discounts and member-only social events!
+Its original fine-dining restaurant, El Bizcocho, was a local favorite before a $2.5 million renovation in 2013 transformed it into AVANT.
+For over 60 years, this elite inn has hosted marquee events, including PGA and LPGA tournaments.
+With a Spanish revival aesthetic, the resort offers a peaceful escape with sprawling grounds and endless amenities.
+Book a private getaway in a room overlooking the green, or reserve a sanctuary suite for the whole family.
+Want to fully immerse yourself?
+Become a Resort Club Member for golf, dining, and spa perks, plus exclusive events and room discounts.

 Location: San Diego